Thracian Temple Complex, Starosel

 The entire hill is surrounded by a wall made of processed granite blocks.
 Its length is 241 meters and its height reaches 3.5 meters.
 The wall is called krepis and outlines a circle which according to the Thracian religious believes symbolizes the Sun.
 The entrance of the temple has a parade staircase and two pedestals, on which statues of lions were sitting.

 The staircase leads the visitors to a flat platform, used for ritual dances.
-A corridor leads to the real façade of the temple and the round hall containing 10 decorative semi-columns and tryglyphs (rectangular plate above each column) with blue and red decoration.
+A corridor leads to the real facade of the temple and to the round hall containing 10 decorative semi-columns and tryglyphs (a rectangular plate above each column) with blue and red decoration.
 Religious ceremonies, related to the cult to the Mother Goddess, her son the Sun and Orpheus were performed in the temple.
 A warehouse for wine and water is situated on the north part of the mound.

-The temple on the Chetinyova Mogila is situated on an important place, in a region with a lot of rock temples and mounds.
+The temple on the Chetinyova Mogila is situated in a region with a lot of rock temples and mounds.

 Information materials and souvenirs can be bought by the temple on Chetinyova Mogila.